 ENG 202 – Writing with Power and Grace

-Freshman Tutorial – Get Up, Stand Up: Civil Rights in Text and on Screen
+Freshman Tutorial – “Get Up, Stand Up!”: American Civil Rights in Music, Text, and Film

 “‘The lamp in the spine does not light on beef and prunes’: Virginia Woolf on Privileged Dining and Intellectual Work,” Modern Languages Association Annual Convention, International Virginia Woolf Society Session, 2007

-“Out Loud: The Common Language of Poetry,” English Journal 93.1 (September 2003) 44-49.
-(With Lindsay Ellis and Anne Ruggles Gere)
+“Out Loud: The Common Language of Poetry,” Lindsay Ellis, Anne Ruggles Gere, and Jill Lamberton, English Journal 93.1 (September 2003) 44-49.

 The Gladstone Scholarship, Gladstone’s Library (formerly St. Deiniol’s Library), Hawarden, Wales, 2011